eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

--   This trust is not based on the outcome of any verification by the Relying Party but is a-priori trust in (in particular) the certified WSCD used by the Wallet Instance.
+-   This trust is not based on the outcome of any verification by the Relying Party but is a-priori trust in (in particular) the certified WSCD used by Wallet Instance.

 -   Using this method implies that Relying Parties also trust device binding, as described in section [6.5.3](#653-wallet-instance-activation).
 The Relying Party Instance